jenpetsmit/eutilities/eutils/yml.md

     get:
       tags:
         - esummary
-      summary: downloads document summaries of one ore more (comma separated) UID for a single database (db) o for a set or UIDs stored on History Server
+      summary: Downloads document summaries of one ore more (comma separated) UIDs for a single database (db)
-      description: downloads document summaries of one ore more (comma separated) UID for a single database (db) o for a set or UIDs stored on History Server
+      description: Downloads document summaries of one ore more (comma separated) UIDs for a single database (db) or if information was saved to the History server in a previous query,  for that set or UIDs stored on History Server
       operationId: docsumByUID
       parameters:
         - name: db